 REITs offer investors a variety of investment choices that can be used to accomplish their investment objectives while adhering to their risk profile and constraints.
 Many REITs have publicly traded common equity, preferred equity, and bonds.

-Each of these levels of the capital structure has its own risk return profile and can be used or combined to create a customized risk and return profile for your particular portfolio.
-By combining REITs’sector diversification benefits with the capital structure diversification, investors can construct a portfolio that will provide a steady cash flow stream across economic cycles.
+Each has its own risk return profile.
+And each can be used or combined to create a customized risk and return profile for your particular portfolio.
+By combining a REITs’ sector diversification benefits with its capital structure diversification investors can construct a portfolio that will provide a steady cash flow stream across economic cycles.

 The following table shows the REIT capital structure, complete with average ranges per level:

 Within a REIT’s capital structure, common stock both holds the highest risk and the highest return potential.
 As a voting owner, common stock investors share in a company’s profits as well as its losses.

 Due to the risk characteristics, they need to focus on a REIT’s fundamentals and business outlook to stay profitable.